fhb-codelabs/fhb-codelabs.github.io/site/codelabs/biti-ipm-icinga-installation-lab.md

 sudo icingacli setup token show
 ```

-On the next page, select Icinga modules to enable.
+On the next page, you can select the Icinga modules you want to activate.

 ![Icinga Web 2 Wizard](./img/biti-ipm-icinga-installation-wizard-2.png)

 Ensure that Monitoring module is activated only.

-The next page verifies if the required PHP extensions are met.
-If there are any missing PHP extensions, install them and proceed with setup.
+The next page verifies wether the required PHP extensions meet the requirements.
+In case of missing PHP extensions, install them and proceed with setup.

 ![Icinga Web 2 Wizard](./img/biti-ipm-icinga-installation-wizard-3.png)

-Only PHP extensions for PostgreSQL are missing.
-That is okay because we use MySQL/MariaDB.
-All the otherPHP modules are available.
-Good !
+As you can see, only the PHP extensions for PostgreSQL are missing.
+This is fine, as we use MySQL/MariaDB.
+All otherPHP modules are available.
+Great!

-Next, configure Icinga Web 2 authentication method.
-This codelab uses local authentication hence, selecting Database as the type of authentication.
+Next, you need to configure the Icinga Web 2 authentication method.
+Since this Codelab uses local authentication only, select `Database`.

 ![Icinga Web 2 Wizard](./img/biti-ipm-icinga-installation-wizard-4.png)

 Configure database authentication details.
-Click `Validate` to test connection to DB.
+Click on `Validate` to test the db connectivity.

 ![Icinga Web 2 Wizard](./img/biti-ipm-icinga-installation-wizard-5.png)